FreeCodeCampBusan/javascript_videos/README.md

 8. **Missing Letter** -- Finding the missing letter in a range of letters.
 YouTube: https://youtu.be/ZdU3v0irI24

+9. **Boo Who** -- Boolean primitives and the `typeof` keyword.
+YouTube: https://youtu.be/QCFSd-JpZgg

 ## Contribute

 Contributions is what makes open source projects succeed!
 If you see a mistake or think you have a useful improvement, fork/clone this repo and make a pull request!